-The device has a maximum limit of 100 for the number of recordings.
-Even when the recordings are very small, their number cannot exceed 100.
 The number of analog and digital channels together with the sample rate and the time setting affect the recording size.
 See calculation examples below in the section titled "Estimating the maximum length of total recording time".
+The recording size affects how many recordings can be stored at a time, but the number can't exceed 100 recordings.

 Table.
-4.6.4 - 129.
+4.6.6 - 130.
 Recorder control settings.